KellanHiggins/AsciiFBXExporterForUnity/Assets/UnityFBXExporter/readme.md

 2. Added some null checks

-3. Added check for countries which use commas for decimial points instead of periods.
+3. Added check for countries which use commas for decimal points instead of periods.

 Version 1.2.0